FishtownFish wrapped around the rod of AsclepiusMedicine

 Magnesium glycinate is the mineral magnesium chemically linked to glycine, a calming amino acid.
 The pairing helps the magnesium absorb gently in the gut while the glycine adds its own quieting effect on the nervous system.
 People most often use it for sleep, anxiety, and muscle tension.

-Many patients feel a calmer body within the first few nights, especially around muscle tension and "racing brain" at bedtime.
-Deeper changes (sleep architecture, daytime stress tolerance) usually take 2 to 4 weeks of consistent dosing.
+Many patients feel a calmer body within the first few nights, especially around muscle tension and racing thoughts at bedtime.
+Deeper changes in sleep architecture and daytime stress tolerance usually take 2 to 4 weeks of consistent dosing.
 If nothing has shifted after a month, the issue is rarely magnesium alone, and we look further.

-Most people get the biggest benefit from taking magnesium glycinate in the evening, about one hour before bed, because it supports the body's natural cool-down for sleep.
-A smaller morning dose can help "buffer" anxiety during the day.
+Most people get the biggest benefit from taking magnesium glycinate in the evening, about 1 hour before bed, because it supports the bodys natural cool-down for sleep.
+A smaller morning dose can help buffer anxiety during the day.
 You can split the dose without losing effect.

 Magnesium oxide is poorly absorbed and mostly draws water into the colon, which is why it acts like a laxative.
 Magnesium citrate absorbs better but still loosens stools at higher doses.
-Magnesium glycinate is well absorbed and gentle on the gut, which is why I prefer it for sleep and anxiety.
+Magnesium glycinate is well absorbed and gentle on the gut, which is why it is the preferred form for sleep and anxiety.

 Yes, daily long-term use is reasonable for most healthy adults at 200 to 400 mg of elemental magnesium per day.
 The body uses magnesium constantly, so steady intake matches how the mineral is depleted by stress, exercise, and certain medications.
 We still recheck levels periodically to confirm you are in a good range.